-In my opinion, the information given in the annual report and the introduction to the statement of accounts for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion, the information given in the Annual report and Introduction to the Statement of Accounts for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which I report by exception
+Matters on which we report by exception

-I report to you if:
+We report to you if:

-- in my opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; - I issue a report in the public interest under section 8 of the Audit Commission Act 1998; - I designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - I exercise any other special powers of the auditor under the Audit Commission Act 1998.
+- in our opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; - we issue a report in the public interest under section 8 of the Audit Commission Act 1998; - we designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - we exercise any other special powers of the auditor under the Audit Commission Act 1998.

-I have nothing to report in these respects.
+We have nothing to report in these respects.

-Conclusion on arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources